Quasirandom Load Balancing: Introduction

 \paragraph{Our Techniques} Instead of analyzing our quasirandom algorithm directly, we examine a new generic class of load balancing algorithms that we call \emph{bounded error diffusion} (BED).
 Roughly speaking, in a BED algorithm the \emph{accumulated} rounding error on each edge is bounded by some constant at all times.
 This class includes our quasirandom algorithm.

-The starting point of \cite{RSW98} and \cite{FS09} as well as our paper is to express the deviation from the idealized case by a certain sum of weighted rounding errors (\eq{StandardAnsatz}).
+The starting point of \cite{RSW98} and \cite{FS09} as well as that of our paper is to express the deviation from the idealized case by a certain sum of weighted rounding errors (\eq{StandardAnsatz}).
 In this sum, the rounding errors are weighted by transition probabilities of a certain random walk.
 Roughly speaking, \citet{RSW98} estimate this sum directly by adding up all transition probabilities.
 In the randomized approach of \cite{FS09}, the sum is bounded by Chernoff-type inequalities relying on independent rounding decisions.
 We take a completely different approach and prove that the transition probabilities between two fixed vertices are unimodal in time (cf.~\thmref{cubeunimodal} for the hypercube).
 This allows us to upper bound the complete sum by its maximal summand (\lemref{betragkleinerk}) for BED algorithms.
 The intriguing combinatorial property of {\em unimodality} is the heart of our proof and seems to be the main reason why we can outperform the previous approaches.
-Even though unimodality has a one-line definition, it has become apparent that proving it can be a very challenging task requiring intricate combinatorial constructions or refined mathematical tools~(see \emph{e.g.}\ \citeauthor{Stanley1989}'s survey~\citep{Stanley1989}).
+Even though unimodality has a one-line definition, it has become apparent that proving it can be a very challenging task requiring intricate combinatorial constructions or refined mathematical tools~(see e.g.\ \citeauthor{Stanley1989}'s survey~\citep{Stanley1989}).

-It turns out that this is also the case for the considered transition probabilities of torus graphs and hypercubes.
-The reason is that explicit formulas seem to be intractable and typical approximations (\emph{e.g.}\ Poissonization~\citep{DGM90}) are way too loose to compare consecutive transition probabilities.
+It turns out that this is also the case for the transition probabilities of torus graphs and hypercubes considered here.
+The reason is that explicit formulas seem to be intractable, and typical approximations (e.g.\ Poissonization~\citep{DGM90}) are far too loose to compare consecutive transition probabilities.
 For the $d$\nobreakdash-dimensional torus, we use a local central limit theorem to approximate the transition probabilities by a multivariate normal distribution which is known to be unimodal.

-On hypercubes the above method fails as several inequalities for the torus graph are only true for constant~$d$.
+On hypercubes, the above method fails, as several inequalities for the torus graph are only true for constant~$d$.
 However, we can employ the additional symmetries of the hypercube to prove unimodality of the transition probabilities by relating it to a random walk on a weighted path.
-Somewhat surprisingly, this intriguing property was unknown before, although random walks on hypercubes have been intensively studied~(see \emph{e.g.}~\cite{DGM90,KLY93,MS04}).
+Somewhat surprisingly, this intriguing property was previously unknown, although random walks on hypercubes have been intensively studied~(see e.g.~\cite{DGM90,KLY93,MS04}).